LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout.rst

 Here, the row index range is :math:`[-1, N_r]`, and the column index range is :math:`[-1, N_c]`.
-The first argument to each call to the ``RAJA::View`` constructor is a pointer to an array that holds the data for the view; we we assume the arrays are properly allocated before these calls.
+The first argument to each call to the ``RAJA::View`` constructor is a pointer to an array that holds the data for the view; we assume the arrays are properly allocated before these calls.

 The offset layout mechanics of RAJA allow us to write loops over data arrays using non-zero based indexing and without having to manually